pjgpetecodes/rpirobot/workshop/06-flash-led.md

     - A finally section then closes the LED pin freeing any resources before the program exits.

 - Save the file
-- In an SSH Session, make sure you're in the `pirobot` directory
+- In an SSH Session, make sure you're in the `robot_firmware` directory
 - Run the application with;

     ```